 Thick, milky white vaginal discharge is called leukorrhea and is normal to have at the beginning or end of the menstrual cycle.
 At the time of ovulation, this discharge may become very thick and have a thick, milky white appearance.
 Unless there is no pain, itching, burning sensation or rashes because of this discharge, it is considered normal.
 But if it is accompanied by any abnormal sensations, you need to make an appointment with a gynecologist.

-Bacterial Vaginosis- This is a bacterial infection in the vagina.
-This can be caused due to using scented soaps, liquids or washes around the vaginal area, douching, or as a side effect of waxing or laser treatment around the area.
-This discharge gives a bad odor after sexual intercourse and itching, rashes or pain around the vaginal area especially at the time or urinating.
+- Bacterial Vaginosis- This is a bacterial infection in the vagina.
+Due to using of scented soaps, liquids or washes around the vaginal area, douching, or as a side effect of waxing or laser treatment around the area, bacterial vaginosis can develop.
+This discharge gives a bad odor after sexual intercourse and itching, rashes or pain around the vaginal area especially at the time of urinating.
 Consult a specialist immediately if you are seeing this yellow discharge on your underwear often.

 Certain Diseases such as Pelvic Inflammatory Disease, STDs, Trichomoniasis, Cervicitis or Vulvovaginitis may also cause the smelly or odorless yellow colored discharge.

 Vaginal discharges in females are normal until they cause pain or discomfort.
-Painful discharges may be your body’s call to indicate about some other serious illness, disease or disorder.
+Painful discharges may be your body’s call to indicate some other serious illness, disease, or disorder.
 No woman should avoid such symptoms and visit a gynecologist to the soonest in such cases.